13 Places to Stargaze in New Jersey 2025

 10. The Bass River State Forest

 The Bass River State Forest is another popular destination for stargazing and hiking.
-The forest is nearly 100 years old and perfect for amusement and outdoor sports besides timber preservation.
+It is nearly 100 years old and perfect for amusement and outdoor sports, in addition to timber preservation.

-Adventure lovers can go hiking and do other activities during the daytime.
-The night sky is unaffected by artificial illumination and perfect for astrophotography.
+Adventure lovers can go hiking and do other activities during the day.
+The night sky is unaffected by artificial illumination and is perfect for astrophotography.
 Campers must obtain special permits for night stays from the State Department of Environmental Protection.

 The Bass River State Forest